Working holiday visa for young people

-The working holiday visa programme between Sweden and Argentina, Chile and Uruguay has been suspended for the time being, due to the ongoing pandemic.
+The working holiday visa programme between Sweden and Argentina, Chile and Uruguay has been suspended for the time being.
 You who come from one of these counties can therefore not obtain a working holiday visa in Sweden.
 This also applies to those who have already submitted an application but who have not yet received a decision.
 If the decision has already been made you can not get the application fee back.

 Requirements for residence permit

 To obtain a residence permit for a working holiday, you must